 Making a Text Highlighter

 Absolutely!
 Just press the Highlighter button!
-(Sory, just kidding.)
-The trick to making a highlighter effect in InDesign is the Custom Underline feature, which you can find by choosing Underline Options from the Control palette menu when the palette is in character formatting mode.
-Or, even faster, you can open this dialog box by Option/Alt-clicking on the Underline icon in the Control palette.
+(Sorry, just kidding.)
+The trick to making a highlighter effect in InDesign is the Custom Underline feature, which you can find by choosing Underline Options from the Control panel menu when the panel is in character formatting mode.
+Or, even faster, you can open this dialog box by Option/Alt-clicking on the Underline icon in the Control panel.
+Don’t forget to also check the Underline On box to activate the underline.

-Unfortunately, when you select some text to apply this effect, InDesigh highlights it in black, which obscures the effect you’re trying to achieve (while the text is selected, at least).
-So, when creating this effect, it’s often a good idea to choose Window > Arrange > New Window — this way you can work on the highlighted text but also see the effect in another window on your screen.
+Unfortunately, when you select some text to apply this effect, it’s often difficult to accurately view the effect you’re trying to achieve (even with the Preview option selected).
+So, when creating an effect like this, it’s often a good idea to choose Window > Arrange > New Window for [filename] — this way you can work on the highlighted text but also see the effect in another window on your screen.

 Here’s a sample of this highlighting effect (before and after):

 Now here’s the important part: After you make one of these, save it as a character style!
-(Just Option/Alt-click on the New Character Style button in the Character Styles palette, then give it a name and click OK.)
-As long as the character style is set to only apply this custom underline effect, you’ll never have to go through the trouble of making one again — just copy that character style from this document to wherever else you need it.
+(Just Option/Alt-click on the New Character Style button in the Character Styles panel, then give it a name and click OK.)
+As long as the character style attributes are set to only apply this custom underline effect, you’ll never have to go through the trouble of making one again — just copy that character style from this document to wherever else you need it.